jltovar/sage_decoy-free/README.md

 ## Recommended publication framing

-The safest interpretation of the current data is:

-> Conventional TDA/TDC remains an effective peptide-level benchmark, but in ultra-low-input proteomics it can become count-starved at the protein level.
-The decoy-free framework addresses this by replacing sparse decoy counting with continuous evidence modeling and protein-supported hierarchical inference.
-In ISB18, TDA/TDC and DF observe the same unfiltered protein set, but TDA/TDC reports zero significant proteins at protein q ≤ 1%, whereas DF reports 16–18 proteins with zero entrapment proteins.
-The current challenge is no longer whether DF can recover proteins, but how to make the DF models uniformly calibrated, auditable, and robust across datasets.
+The current evidence supports a narrow engineering statement:

+> This experimental Sage fork implements a reproducible, dataset-local Decoy-Free workflow with
+> native protein-level entrapment generation, shared candidate searches, model-specific null-window
+> optimization, separate MS2Rescore annotation caching, explicit target-only calibration, and
+> fail-closed validation.
+Frozen ISB comparisons and the required independent PXD001468 Moments
+> comparison establish implementation parity within declared tolerances.
+They do not establish that
+> Decoy-Free is generally better calibrated or more powerful than matched TDC.

+Claims about identification gains, biological enrichment, or replacement of the statistical default require the missing matched TDC evaluation and any model-specific portability/calibration work relevant to the claimed workflow.

 ---

 ## Unsupported or removed keys

-The following keys appeared in earlier configs or drafts but are not accepted by the current uploaded `FdrOptions` structure:
+The following keys appeared in earlier configs or drafts but are not accepted by the current `FdrOptions` structure:

 ```text
 msfdr1_smix_min_null_rank